montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-11.md

-# Week-11, Biotechnology and Bioengineering
+# Week 11 - Biotechnology and Bioengineering

 ##### 12.1 Explain how the difference between a therapy and an enhancement can be used to assess different examples of biotechnology and bioengineering.